MaastrichtU-CDS/EPND-Glossary/README.md

 industry, etc.) in the field of neurodegenerative disorders.

-The collaborative EPND glossary was created using the open source platform [NocoDB](https://nocodb.com) and deployed as a Web App on the Azure cloud.
+The collaborative EPND glossary was created using the open source platform [NocoDB](https://nocodb.com) and deployed as a Web App in the Azure cloud.
 The power of NocoDB, and reason for which it was chosen, is the fact that it can connect to any relational database and convert it into a collaborative spreadsheet with a user-friendly interface.
 Users can simultaneously work on